How to Use a Lockshield Valve to Fix a Cold Radiator

 Note that you may find yourself tweaking the lockshield valve back-and-forth a bit before getting the correct temperature difference (12°c) between the flow and return pipes.

 Once you’ve rebalanced every radiator in your home, hot water from your boiler will reach them at equal speed and your house should warm up at the same time.

 What to Do if Balancing Radiators Doesn’t Solve the Problem?

-The best thing to do at this stage is to consult with a plumber or heating engineer.
+The best thing to do at this stage is to consult with a plumber or heating engineer, or call the emergency helpline of your boiler cover company, if you’re covered by a quality boiler cover plan.
 With any luck, there might be a simple issue with your pipes, your radiators, or your boiler that they can fix with a few adjustments or a new part.

 But in the worst-case scenario, you may need to invest in a new boiler.

 How to Get the Cheapest Boiler and the Lowest Installation Costs